Genrih17/eks-cluster/Readme.md

 ```

 > I have ommit the '--auto-approve' flag just to you will see what resourses will be created.

+Previous steps with bud and push image can be included in script as well, if needed.

 ## Or you can deploy it manually by following steps: